Battle of Heraklion: Initial assault

 On the morning of 20 May the attacks on Maleme airfield and Chania took place as scheduled.
 The transport aircraft involved in them returned to mainland Greece to embark the paratroopers scheduled to drop at Rethymno and Heraklion in the afternoon.
 The Germans were having problems with their hastily constructed airfield facilities which had consequences for the attack on Heraklion.
 They were blanketed with dust clouds blown up by the aircraft's engines, reducing safe taxiing speeds and making taking off and landing hazardous.
 Several Ju 52s which had been damaged by Allied ground fire crashed on landing and had to be towed clear of the runways.
-Refuelling was carried out by hand and took longer than anticipated.
+Refueling was carried out by hand and took longer than anticipated.
 Aware that this would mean a significant delay to when the drop around Heraklion would commence, the commander of the Ju 52 wing, Rüdiger von Heyking, attempted to have the air support attack similarly delayed.
 Inadequate communication systems prevented this message from getting through in time.

 The assault on Heraklion began with a strong German air attack at about 16:00.
 This was intended to prevent Allied ground fire against the vulnerable Ju 52s.
 Both the infantry and the anti-aircraft guns were under orders not to return fire, so the attackers were unable to identify their positions and there were few casualties among the well dug in and camouflaged Allies.
-The German attack was intended to provide close air support for the paratrooper drop.
+The German attack was also intended to provide close air support for the paratrooper drop.
 In the event the attacking bombers and fighters ran low on fuel and departed before the paratrooper transports arrived.
 Due to a failure of wireless communications, the 14th Brigade was unaware of the airborne assault in western Crete that morning and did not associate the unusually heavy air raid with the possibility of a parachute attack.
 At around 17:30 the Ju 52s, paralleling the coast, commenced their drop runs.
 Flying straight and low they were easy targets for the limited number of Allied anti-aircraft guns.
 Even the Allied infantry were able to engage them.
 The Australians on the Charlies reported being able to fire directly into aircraft doors as the paratroopers were jumping.
 Many paratroopers were killed in the air as they slowly descended.
 The II/1 Battalion was dropped close to the airfield; its men who reached the ground alive were attacked by infantry of the Black Watch supported by tanks before being able to reach their weapons containers.
 A few attempted an assault on East Hill, but were easily repulsed.
 Within thirty minutes the battalion lost 400 dead and wounded, the survivors consolidating near Ames Ridge, south east of the Allied positions, or in an abandoned barracks on the coast road to the east.